Meet the ASG Rising Leaders Program

 Helen Toner is Director of Strategy at Georgetown University’s Center for Security and Emerging Technology (CSET).
 She previously worked as a Senior Research Analyst at the Open Philanthropy Project, where she advised policymakers and grantmakers on AI policy and strategy.
 Between working at Open Philanthropy and joining CSET, Helen lived in Beijing, studying the Chinese AI ecosystem as a Research Affiliate of Oxford University’s Center for the Governance of AI.
 Helen has written for Foreign Affairs and other outlets on the national security implications of AI and machine learning for China and the United States, as well as testifying before the U.S.-China Economic and Security Review Commission.
 Helen holds a BSc in Chemical Engineering and a Diploma in Languages from the University of Melbourne.

 Zoe Weinberg works at the intersection of technology, security, and policy.
-She is currently helping to launch new geopolitical-tech ventures advancing free & open societies at Schmidt Futures.
+She previously helped launch new geopolitical-tech ventures advancing free & open societies at Schmidt Futures.
 Prior the Schmidt Futures, Zoe worked on ethics & policy on the National Security Commission on Artificial Intelligence and at Google AI.